R3voA3/Teleport-Dialog/README.md

 # Teleport Dialog
-A simple teleport dialog.
-It allows players to teleport to other alive players of the same side or custom locations.
+A simple teleport dialog which allows players to move instantly to other players or custom locations.
+Teleportation is not possible if:
+- The side of the player is not equal to the side of the target
+- The target is in a vehicle
+- The target is dead

 ![107410_20210422010444_1](https://user-images.githubusercontent.com/17484252/115631821-db576080-a306-11eb-9cff-d6430483cce3.png)